AnKhanhKiki/IMC-Trading/README.md

 run(self, state: TradingState): The main event loop that ingests market data, invokes the relevant quantitative models, and dispatches orders.

-Strategy Functions: Private methods within Trader that contain the implementation of the mathematical models described above (e.g., _volcanic_voucher_strategy, _macarons_strategy).
+Strategy Functions: Private methods within Trader that contain the implementation of the mathematical models described above.

 🛠️ Dependencies
-The project requires the following standard Python libraries for numerical computing:
+The project requires the following standard Python libraries for numerical computing: pip install numpy pandas jsonpickle

-Bash

-pip install numpy pandas jsonpickle